VR’s Biggest Problem and How We Could (Maybe) Solve It

 Visual motion processing

-To trick the visual motion processing system, then, we’ll have to understand EXACTLY what that system sees.
+To trick the visual motion processing system, we’ll have to understand EXACTLY what that system sees.

-And it turns out that, according to the neuroscience literature, motion processing happens mostly through the magnocellular pathway (M-pathway) to the visual cortex.
+It turns out that, according to the neuroscience literature, motion processing happens mostly through the magnocellular pathway to the visual cortex.

 It only sees fast movement (high temporal frequency)

-But, itll see much faster things than most other systems involved in vision.
+But, it’ll also see much faster things than most other systems involved in vision.
 That’s why you’re able to recognize that something moved, even if you didn’t recognize, say, its form or color.

 We ran some unofficial tests in VR and, yeah, very slow movement doesn’t really cause motion sickness.
 Neither does insanely fast movement or movement over a very short period of time.

-Studies have found that around 10hz is its preferred frequency (Mikellidou et al., 2018), above 30hz is where it starts dropping off hard (Derrington and Lennie, 1986), and above 20hz is the frequency at which most other components of your vision will stop being able to keep up (Skottun, 2013; Pawar et al., 2019; Chow et al., 2021; Edwards et al., 2021)
+Studies have found that around 10hz (cycles of stripes per second as they pass by your visual field) is its preferred frequency (Mikellidou et al., 2018).
+Above 30hz is where it starts dropping off hard (Derrington and Lennie, 1986) and above 20hz is the frequency at which most other components of your vision will stop being able to keep up (Skottun, 2013; Pawar et al., 2019; Chow et al., 2021; Edwards et al., 2021).

 It only sees big things (low spatial frequency)

-It won’t see small details.
-Specifically, it’ll stop responding to things below 1 cycle per degree (cpd).
+It won’t see small details, since small details that move are noisy/blurry and likely not as important as bigger objects.
+Specifically, the magnocellular pathway will stop responding to things above the 1.5 cycles per degree (cpd).
 That’s about the size of a small tree that’s 10 meters away (Skottun and Skoyles, 2010; Edwards et al., 2021).

 Our unofficial tests in VR showed that the stripes that caused the most motion sickness were indeed around the 1-1.5 cpd range.
 Stripes smaller than that didn’t do much.